Széchenyi István University: Developments

-In May 2008, the new architectural studio was opened.
-It was converted from an old transformation house.
-Széchényi István University won on the calling for tender to improve public facilities.
-The university has several projects underway including AUTOPOLIS: The construction of a new building will expand the capacity of the university and will serve for research and development purposes.
-Within this project a foot-bridge will be re-located and two multi-storey car parks will be built.
-The project is estimated to be finished in 2011.
+In May 2008, the new architectural studio was opened, through conversion of an old compressor house.

+As of this date, SZE had won on the calling for tender to improve public facilities.

+As of this date, the university has several projects underway, including the construction of a new building, the "Autopolis," that will expand the capacity of the university and will serve for research and development purposes; As part of the project, two multi-story car parks will be built, and a foot-bridge will be relocated, with an estimated date of completion in 2011.

 Student life

-There are several opportunities for entertainment in Győr and at the university.
-Every year there is a Széchenyi-week, where famous Hungarian people (writers, comedians, etc.) are invited.
-The university offers opportunities to do sport (rowing, soccer, swimming etc.).
-The Széchenyi race takes stage during Széchenyi-week.
-Alternative-operated vehicles challenge each other at the parking lot in front of the university.
+Student opportunities related to entertainment at SZE in Győr include the annual Széchenyi-week, where famous Hungarians— writers, comedians, etc.—are invited.
+In the week's Széchenyi race, alternative-operated vehicles challenge each other in races at the university.

+In addition, the university offers opportunities to participate in sports (rowing, soccer, swimming, etc.).